gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 was as quick and as light as a feverish child's.

 When she was eight, Erileine hiked down to Starboard Town's lower goat pasture.
-She wasn't supposed to---it was twice as far from town as the upper pasture, at the end of a steep path, and there were places where one bad stumble would mean a long slide down a steep, stony hill, followed by an even longer drop---but Niquolas had joined Fraederiq in taunting her that morning, and she had lost the toy dragon Papaere Vurt had made for her out of a few scraps of leather, and she just wanted to get as far away from everyone as he could.
+She wasn't supposed to–it was twice as far from town as the upper pasture, at the end of a steep path, and there were places where one bad stumble would mean a long slide down a steep, stony hill, followed by an even longer drop–but Niquolas had joined Fraederiq in taunting her that morning, and she had lost the toy dragon Papaere Vurt had made for her out of a few scraps of leather, and she just wanted to get as far away from everyone as he could.

 She stayed in the pasture, watching the goats and muttering angrily at the empty air, until her stomach started to rumble.
 As she walked